Blueberry Information

 Click on pictures to see our blueberries!

-We heard last year and again this year that we have better tasting and bigger berries than other farms customers visit.
 If you had a good time picking at our farm please go to the pickyourown.org website and add comments about our farm.
-We love to hear people tell us that they have brought their friends back because they had such a good time.
+We love to hear people tell us that they have brought their friends back because they had a good time.
 Customers tell us that we have one of the best blueberry picking fields around.
-Prices for U-pick are $10/gallon.
-We are also at the Freshsouth Farmers Market in PTC July 31 from 8-noon (though we will probably sell out much earlier).
-Picked berries are available there for $4/pint. www.freshsouthmarket.org for info

 Here are some tips to make picking your own blueberries fun and productive.